 Class limit: 15

 From Jack the Ripper’s brutal slayings to Ted Bundy’s necrophilia, serial killers never cease to fascinate the public.
 Yet why do these seemingly normal people kill so senselessly?
 And why are we continually enthralled by their bloody exploits?
 This course explores the psychology behind serial murder from neurobiological and psychiatric perspectives while also examining society’s obsession through a sociological and cultural lens.
 Case study analysis provides the foundation of the course as students first learn how to interpret the actions of a serial killer and then subsequently apply their newfound knowledge to analyze the public’s portrayal of these murderers through literature, television, and film.
-Caution: Due to the nature of the subject matter, this course involves discussion of crime scenarios and exposure to images that some might find disturbing.
+NOTE: This course contains extremely violent and graphic content – please contact the student instructor with any concerns.

 59.02 Personal Finance: Saving, Investing, and Creating a Future

 Sponsor/Department: John Caccavale, Economics

 Class limit: 30

 This course is focused on teaching students fiscal responsibility and learning about various ways of savings, types of loans, and other topics related to surviving in the real world.
 This couse will teach you how to file tax returns, create a budget, different types of investments, and help you create a sustainable future.